francois-gm/go-kabk-y1b/07 - 20250318 - Guest visit/README.md

 ## Guest class

-We start with the blank template provided by Yara
+We start with the blank template provided by Yara.

 ## Put your website online (15min)
 <!--